ARION

 Kate answered the Samoyed’s questions.
 “Serallasion is their name for Bellerophon, this world.”

-“Would you be willing to share with us what you have discovered about this planet?”
+“Would you be willing to share with us what you know about this planet?”
 Rod asked.
-“We haven’t been here long and are still learning even the simple things about this place.”
+“We have not been here long and are still learning even the basic things about this place.”

 “Yes, agree to exchange information between,” Zaizen replied.
 “Much interest in you race too.
 Take time.”